kanshuman22/Asic_design/README.md

 ```

-We use a virtual environment to carry out our tasks .
-The provided tool is used to generate a .v file for the corresponding .tlv file.
+We use a virtual environment to carry out our tasks .Through these commands we first setup the virtual environment.
+The provided tool is then used to generate a .v file for the corresponding .tlv file.
+Then using the testbench gtkwave simulation is used for analysis.

 ![image](https://github.com/user-attachments/assets/65b7e3cd-b5e6-4dd2-aa15-54433472e23e)